Wealth Management Strategies for Business Owners

 IPPs are good for business owners and business executives with six-figure salaries.
 The IPPs are usually registered with the Tax ministry.
 This means that you will be taxed whenever you make a withdrawal.

 2. Segregated investment funds

-This is another great wealth management strategy for business owners.
+This is another great wealth management strategy for business owners recommended by a reliable financial advisor.
 A segregated fund is basically a mutual fund provided via an insurance carrier.
 A business owner can take advantage of this investment vehicle to maintain liquidity.

 There are several advantages or benefits that come with segregated investment funds.
 The first one is that a business owner is able to bypass the probate process when it comes to claiming his or her investment.

 Another advantage is there’s a guarantee on the death benefits as well as the maturity of the funds.
 Last but not least, a business owner is also shielded from creditors.